 One way to create a very simple e-signature is to scan your handwritten signature and create a PNG file with a transparent background, so that it can be inserted into different documents.
 While being easy and cost-free, this method provides little security against forgery or misuse.

-If your document flow is heavy enough to create a significant benefit, and cost isn't an issue, have a look at the huge range of software that utilises encryption technology to create verified digital signatures.
+If your document flow is heavy enough to create a significant benefit, and the cost isn't an issue, have a look at the vast range of software that utilises encryption technology to create verified digital signatures.

 Disclaimer: The above is not legal advice.
 Please seek professional legal advice to suit your individual needs.